vmussa/vmussa/README.md

 ### Hello there!
 My name is Vítor Mussa.
-I'm a brazilian software developer and data engineer :)
+I'm a brazilian software engineer currently working with microservices, messaging systems, and infrastructure (k8s) for data and ML applications at A de Agro.

 <!--
 - 🔭 I’m currently working on: